 Cleaning the books in a circulating collection extends their useful life.
-Regular cleaning reduces surface dirt and dust, which in turn can help control mold and insect infestation, abrasion and wear, and acid degradation.
-The frequency of cleaning will depend on how rapidly dust and dirt accumulate in storage.
-It is important to note that despite the benefits, cleaning procedures can damage fragile bindings, brittle pages, and flaking leather.
+Regular cleaning reduces surface dirt and dust, which in turn can help control mold and insect infestations.
+The frequency of cleaning will depend on how rapidly dust and dirt accumulate where collections are stored.
+It is important to note that despite the benefits of cleaning, cleaning actions can damage fragile bindings, brittle pages, and leather that is powdery or flaking.

-Understanding procedures and identifying potential problems will improve judgment when deciding when and to what extent to clean.
+Understanding cleaning procedures for circulating collections and identifying potential risks will improve your judgment when deciding when and to what extent to clean collection materials.

-If books and shelves are to be cleaned in response to a mold outbreak, consult the NEDCC leaflet 3.8 Emergency Salvage of Moldy Books and Paper, https://www.nedcc.org/free-resources/preservation-leaflets/3.-emergency-management/3.8-emergency-salvage-of-moldy-books-and-paper.
+If books and shelves are to be cleaned in response to a mold outbreak, consult the NEDCC Preservation Leaflet 3.8 Emergency Salvage of Moldy Books and Paper, https://www.nedcc.org/free-resources/preservation-leaflets/3.-emergency-management/3.8-emergency-salvage-of-moldy-books-and-paper.